Is the US Heading Into Recession in 2026? What It Means for Your Money (May Update)

 The consensus: no recession in 2026, but growth is weak and risks are elevated.

-RSM revised its forecast down to 1.7% from 2.4% following the outbreak of conflict in Iran and a spike in global energy prices — a scenario it described as “stagflation light.”
+RSM revised its forecast down to 1.7% from 2.4% earlier in 2026 following the renewed conflict in Iran and a spike in global energy prices — a scenario it described as “stagflation light.”
+That call has aged well: Brent crude has bounced between $92 and $114 over the past six weeks.

 The 5 Key Risk Factors Right Now